jcgurango/meremail/README.md

 # Meremail

-A minimalist, self-hosted email API + client inspired by [HEY](https://hey.com).
+A minimalist, self-hosted email client inspired by [HEY](https://hey.com).
 Built with Hono, Vue 3, and SQLite.
 Connect it to your SMTP/IMAP, and it'll handle everything else.
 PWA for mobile.

 ## Features

-### Contact-Based Filtering
+### Folder-Based Organization

-New senders are screened before reaching your inbox.
-You decide where each contact's emails go:
+Emails are organized into folders that sync with your IMAP server:

-- **Inbox** - Important emails from people you care about
+- **Inbox** - Your main email folder
-- **The Feed** - Newsletters, updates, and subscriptions you want to browse
-- **Paper Trail** - Receipts, confirmations, and automated emails you need but don't need to read
+- **Junk** - Spam and unwanted emails

-- **Quarantine** - Suspected spam held for review
-- **Blocked** - Senders you never want to hear from
+Folders are dynamic - add more folders on your IMAP server and they'll sync automatically.

 ### Reply Later Queue